Rainrider/oUF_Progress/README.md

 - `OnMouseUp` handlers per mode (left click is reserved for mode switching)
   - artifact toggles the Artifact UI
   - azerite toggles the Azerite Essence UI
-  - honor toggle the PvP UI
+  - honor toggles the PvP UI
-  - reputation toggle the reputation tab of the character panel
+  - reputation toggles the reputation tab of the character panel
 - tags (`[progress:missing][ ($>progress:reps<$)]` is the current default)
   - `[progress:delta]` - shows the last gain/loss for the currently displayed mode
   - `[progress:missing]` - shows the amount needed to reach the next standing for